Dan013577947/PORTFOLIO_INVENTOPROFIT/README.md

 ## Overview
 InventoProfit is a Final group project and I am the main contributor.
 I made the program using Python and Tkinter Library for GUI, it has features such as QR code auto generate for each item added, QR code scan using laptop/desktop camera, login and creation account system, forgot password, sales history, daily sales, weekly sales, monthly sales, expenses handling, inventory, and so on.
 I used txt as database, and used own logic to manipulate the database in txt.
 The project needed patience and data handling skills.
-I Included a video of InventoProfit working in my fb, feel free to watch my work :)
+I Included a video of InventoProfit working in my Facebook and Youtube Channel, feel free to watch my work :)
 ## Video Link
 - **Facebook**: [Watch on FB](https://www.facebook.com/share/v/1DJVVpVZmB/)
 - **Youtube**: [Watch on YT](https://www.youtube.com/watch?v=n7Qw__cRfIk)